Doctors & Staff

 Joshua J. Gooden, OD

 Dr. Gooden was raised on a farm in Western Kansas near Scott City.
-He attended Tabor College in Hillsboro, KS for 3 years, but left Tabor a year early when he was accepted into optometry school in Memphis, TN.
+He attended Tabor College in Hillsboro, Kansas for there years, but left Tabor a year early when he was accepted into optometry school in Memphis, Tennessee.
 Dr. Gooden graduated from the Southern College of Optometry in 1998.
 Upon graduation, he joined Dr. Terry Nelson in Oakley and subsequently bought the practice in January of 1999.
 Dr. Gooden is on many boards in his community.
 He also enjoys spending time with his wife, Janeen, and their four children: Dexter Thomas, Parker John, Carter James and Tanner Jerrad.
 In his spare time, you might find him golfing or playing outside with his children.